christianacca/ApplicationInsights.ProblemDetails/README.md

 ## CI server

-[Azure Devops](https://dev.azure.com/christianacca/ApplicationInsights.ProblemDetails) is used to run the dotnet cli tool to perform the build and test.
-See the [yaml build definition](.azure-pipelines.yml) for details.
+[Github actions](https://github.com/christianacca/ApplicationInsights.ProblemDetails/actions) is used to run the dotnet cli tool to perform the build and test.
+See the [yaml build definition](.github/workflows/library-ci.yml) for details.

 Notes: